 PRICEMAT

-The PRICEMAT function is used to calculate the price per $100 face value of a security that pays interest at maturity.
-It is commonly utilized in financial analysis to determine the price of a security that does not pay periodic interest but instead accrues interest until maturity.
+The PRICEMAT function calculates the price per $100 face value of a security that pays interest at maturity.
+It helps determine the price of a security that accrues interest until maturity.
+This function is useful in financial analysis.

 Syntax 🔗